anderson15/integrated_gradients/README.md

 # Integrated Gradients
 This repository provides code for computing integrated gradients, a method for explaining the output of machine learning models ([Sundararajan, Taly, & Yan, 2017](https://arxiv.org/abs/1703.01365)).

-In addition to standard integrated gradients, I provide code for computing them for non-differentiable functions.
-I call this the **discrete integrated gradient** approach.
-The code I provide is for XGBoost and EvoTrees, but it's easily altered for any machine learning model.
-It only requires that you can evaluate the function, there is no need to supply a gradient.

-Other sources provide integrated gradients code for deep neural networks, e.g., [ankurtaly](https://github.com/ankurtaly/Integrated-Gradients) and [TensorFlow core](https://www.tensorflow.org/tutorials/interpretability/integrated_gradients).
-However, this repository is unique (to my knowledge) in that the code here is intended for use with traditional "tabular" data (rows and columns) rather than data derived from images, audio, or text.
+The unique feature of this code is that it allows computing integrated "gradients" for non-differentiable functions, e.g., XGBoost models.
+The method only requires function evaluations; there is no need to supply a gradient.
+I call this the **discrete integrated gradient** method.
+In addition, this repository provides code for standard integrated gradients, i.e., for differentiable functions such as neural networks.
+Other options for the standard method include: [ankurtaly](https://github.com/ankurtaly/Integrated-Gradients) and [TensorFlow core](https://www.tensorflow.org/tutorials/interpretability/integrated_gradients).

 This repository includes code for the: